tpwo/pyzet/docs/README.md

 * `-n` -- matching line number is added to the output
 * `-i` -- ignore letter case
 * `-I` -- ignore binary files
+* `--heading` -- print filename and then matched lines below it
+* `--break` -- print a blank line between matched files

 Remember that `git grep` will look only in files that are tracked by Git.